KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 ### Node Graph Connections

-Connections inside a graph can be made between:
+Connections inside a graph can be made:

 * Between to a `node input` from a an `nodegraph input` by specifying a `input` index
 * Between to a `node input` from a node `output` by specifying a `node` index.
 * Between to a nodegraph output` from a node `output` and an ` by specifying a `node` index

-If the upstream node has multiple outputs, then the an `output` index __must__ additionally be specified.
+If the upstream node has multiple outputs, then the an index into the upstream `outputs` array  __must__ additionally be specified.

 ### Material Binding

-To connect a graph output to a surface or displacement shader input the procedural extension can be declared within the a texture reference for a given material in the `materials` array.
+To connect a graph `output` to a surface or displacement shader input the procedural extension can be declared within the a texture reference for a given material in the `materials` array.

 For the first version of this extension only those material inputs which already support texture binding can support procedural graphs.
 This includes bindings such as: